msuiche/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 1 CPU for guest OS for live debugging is preferrable.
 Experimented multi-CPU debugging was added.
 For successfull debugging you need set Debug-Event Filters->Break instruction exception to Handle->Not Handle, and Execution->Output inside WinDBG.

 Set breakpoint using "bp" command, press "Run", wait until breakpoint was triggered.
 You can set 0x1000 breakpoints now.
-It is software-like breakpoints, and not limited.
-You can use single step command.
+It is software-like breakpoints and not limited.
+Also you can use single step command.

 For debugging securekernel:

 1. See securekernel.exe base address in logging output window